Murder of Erica Parsons: Charges and sentencing

 On February 19, 2018, a grand jury indicted both Sandy and Casey Parsons on counts of "first-degree murder, felony child abuse inflicting serious injury, felony concealment of death and felony obstruction of justice".
 Casey Parsons was brought to Rowan County for a court appearance on March 14, 2018, while Sandy Parsons was brought back for a court hearing on March 15.
 Prosecutors announced in April 2018 that they were seeking the death penalty for both Casey and Sandy Parsons.

 As of February 2019, defense attorneys agreed to separate trials.

 Casey Parsons pleaded guilty to first degree murder on August 2, 2019, in Rowan County Superior Court and was sentenced to life without parole.

 The trial date for Sandy Parsons was set for April 6, 2020, and his attorney requested a change of venue.
 Sandy Parsons pleaded guilty to "second-degree murder, child abuse, concealment of death and obstruction" on December 17, 2019, and was sentenced to at least 33 years, to be served after his federal sentence.

 On January 14, 2022, according to the Federal Bureau of Prisons web site, Sandy Parsons was released from federal custody after completing his sentence for tax and mail fraud in connection with benefits received on behalf of Erica.
 That same day he began serving a state sentence in Central Prison.

+Federal Bureau of Prisons records show Casey Parsons was released from federal custody November 25, 2023, to begin serving her state sentence.
+At that time her husband was listed as a prisoner at Alexander Correctional Institution.